B-Griffinn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Notation, which is an object representation of the html elements of a webpage.

 2. What is an event?

+An event is any action made by the user such as mouse clicks, movements, keyboard clicks etc.

 3. What is an event listener?

+Event Listeners LISTEN for the EVENT described above so the page knows what to do when an event occurs.
+For example; what happens when I press on my space bar twice  ?

 4. Why would we convert a NodeList into an Array?

+After selecting an element using getELement... or querySelector we need a way to access everything inside of that selection.

 5. What is a component?

+Components are building blocks for applications.
+They allow us to pass data in to the component(function) in order to keep our code DRY.

 ### Git Set up